thegetty/quire-docs/content/resources/workshop.md

 **What are shortcodes?**

-A shortcode is a simple snippet of code inserted in a `.md` file that pulls in information from other files in your project.
+A shortcode is a simple snippet of code inserted in a `.md` file that pulls in information from the `_data` files in your project.
 In Quire, shortcodes are used to insert figure images, citations, glossary terms, and more.

 **What are the benefits of using shortcodes?**

 Shortcodes save a lot of time and energy.
 Rather than repeating lengthy information in multiple places throughout your project, you can use a shortcode as a shortcut.
 A shortcode usually references an `id`.
-For example, the shortcode below is referencing a figure image that has been assigned the id `fig-1`.
+For example, the shortcode below is referencing a figure image that has been assigned the id `fig-1` in the `_data/figures.yaml` file (which we will look more closely at soon).

 `{% figure 'fig-1' %}`

-When you insert the shortcode `{% figure 'fig-1' %}` into a `.md` file, you will automatically insert the image that has been assigned the `id` `fig-1` into the body of the text in the exact spot where the shortcode is placed.
+When you insert the shortcode `{% figure 'fig-1' %}` into a `.md` file, you will automatically insert the image that has been assigned the id `fig-1` into the body of the text in the exact spot where the shortcode is placed.

-Here is an example of a shortcode being used in the `preface.md` to pull in a figure with the id `fig-1`:
+Here is an example of a shortcode being used in the `preface.md`:

 ![Example demonstrating how to insert and image with a shortcode](/img/screenshots/quire-starter-content-change-2.jpg)